 More on Education

 Congressman Joe Wilson (SC-02) released the following statement after the House passed H.R.
-803, the Supporting Knowledge and Investing in Lifelong Skills (SKILLS) Act.
+1797, the Pain-Capable Unborn Child Protection Act.